DavesThinkTank/Pinball-Test-Unit/README.md

 ## Version 2001.01
 ## for the Arduino Mega 2560 Rev3

 The new Pinball Test Unit (PTU) from Dave’s Think Tank improves tremendously on the self-tests of any pinball running a Bally AS-2518-17, AS-2518-35, Stern MPU-100, Stern MPU-200, or Alltek replacement MPU board.

 What kind of improvements are we talking about?
 Instead of just running through the solenoids over and over, the solenoid test now allows you to stop on and repeatedly fire a single solenoid, then stop it from firing while you make adjustments, then start it up again.
 It will tell you if vibration from a solenoid is setting off a switch.
 Similar improvements can be found in the switch test: fixing bouncing switches and even switch matrix errors just became a breeze!
 Not to mention new tests like the DIP switch review.
-Check out the new and extended test below:
+Check out the new and extended tests below:

 ## Test 1: Light Test

 The first test will repeatedly flash all the switched illumination lights on the playfield and in the backbox.
-This is similar to the regular Bally light test, except the PTU allows you to now press a button to stop all the all the lights from flashing except one.
+This is similar to the regular Bally light test, except the PTU allows you to now press a button to stop all the lights from flashing except one.
 Then you can scroll through the lights individually.

 So why would you want to do this?
 Well, maybe you just find it easier to work on a light when the whole machine isn’t blinking at you!
 In some machines, these light switches control not just lights, but also switched relays, and it can be important to find them, especially if they're not working!
 You can also make up a numbered list of lights, making it easier to locate problems in the future.
 A numbered list is essential if you intend to do any Arduino programming of your own.
 There are lots of advantages to expanding this test!